apache/geode/gemfire-site/website/README.md

 ## 3. Publish your changes to the site

-Run the nanoc compiler to generate the .
+Run the nanoc compiler to generate the site.
 It is configured via the ``nanoc.yaml`` to place website files into the ``content`` directory at the top

     $ nanoc compile